 What if there is a film on my water kefir?

 This is often just a version of a scoby.
 It can happen when you switch the types of sugar you are using for your water kefir.
 You can simply remove the scoby when you are ready to drink your water kefir or 2nd ferment it.

 To take a break from making water kefir, prepare a sugar-water solution, place the grains in the sugar water, place a tight lid on the container, and place it in the refrigerator.
 This will keep for a couple of weeks in your fridge.
 After that, you need to replace the solution with fresh water and sugar.
 For each one-quarter cup of water kefir grains, you will need to use one-quarter cup of sugar and one quart of water for the sugar-water solution.
 To take a break from making water kefir, prepare a sugar-water solution, place the grains in the sugar water, place a tight lid on the container, and place it in the refrigerator.
 This will keep for a couple of weeks in your fridge.
 After that, you need to replace the solution with fresh water and sugar.
 For each one-quarter cup of water kefir grains, you will need to use one-quarter cup of sugar and one quart of water for the sugar-water solution.

-This is usually a result of over-mineralization: Sugars such as coconut sugar or honey can contain to many minerals and it is best to switch to an unrefined sugar.
+This could be the result of over-mineralization: Sugars such as coconut sugar or honey can contain too many minerals and it is best to switch to an unrefined sugar.

 Warmer temperatures can also make your grains culture faster and can lead to over mineralization, shorten the culturing time and change the grains to new sugar water more frequently.
 Don't use a heating element of your water kefir.
 This too can make the grains overferment and get slimy.

 You’ll need three to four tablespoons of kefir grains to culture four cups of water kefir every 48 hours.